Mini Pot Pies Recipe (Veggie Packed)

 Why You’ll Love This Recipe

-• Meal Prep Friendly: A great recipe for meal prep, they store well in an airtight container, maintaining their deliciousness for days.
+• Meal prep: This is a great recipe for meal prep.
+Store them in an airtight container, and they will maintain their deliciousness for days.

 These classic ingredients come together to make delicious mini pot pies.

-• Herbs: Black pepper, thyme, basil, and rosemary ensures the whole pot pie is packed with flavor.
+• Herbs: Black pepper, thyme, basil, and rosemary ensure that each mini pot pie is packed with flavor.

-Step-by-step photos make this mini traditional pot pie recipe a breeze.
+Step-by-step photos make this mini vegetable pot pie recipe a breeze.

 1. Preheat oven to 400°F.